sanity-io/sanity-plugin-mux-input/README.md

 # Mux Video Input Sanity Plugin

+This is an unofficial update to the Mux Video Input Plugin that was originally created by the Sanity team.
+It resolves some bugs and uses the new Sanity UI components.

-This is a plugin which let you use [MUX.com](https://www.mux.com  ) video assets in your Sanity studio.
+This is a plugin which let you use [MUX.com](https://www.mux.com) video assets in your Sanity studio.

 The Mux plugin for Sanity gives you a way to upload and preview videos easily.